mauroservienti/distributed-systems-101/README.md

 ## Requirements

-If your GitHub account is enabled to use [Codespaces](https://github.com/features/codespaces) you can open this repository directly in Codespaces.
-Otherwise the following requirements must be met in order to successfully run the demos:
+The following requirements must be met in order to successfully run the demos:

 - [Visual Studio Code](https://code.visualstudio.com/) and the [Remote container extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers).
 - [Docker](https://www.docker.com/get-started) must be pre-installed on the machine.